SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: The Boundary of RDMA Network Fault Tolerance

-Fortunately, modern GPU servers are typically equipped with multiple RNICs connected to GPUs via the PCIe bus using various topologies, such as the topologies shown in Figure~\ref{fig:a100}.
-It is feasible for intra-host RNICs to \textit{serve as backups for one another}.
-When network anomalies disrupt RDMA, communication can temporarily \textit{fallback to an backup RNIC on both sides}.
-Through the backup RNIC pair, RDMA traffic can bypass network anomalies.
-In the case of network interface flapping, RDMA traffic can be switched back to the default RNIC once it has recovered.
+\textbf{\textit{Cross-NIC Fault Tolerance.}} In this paper, we propose SHIFT, a mechanism that pushes the fallback and bypass paradigm further to the cross-NIC level, therefore tolerating NIC-to-NIC failures.
+The core insight is that modern GPU servers are typically equipped with multiple RNICs that are connected to GPUs via the PCIe bus.
+It is therefore feasible for intra-host RNICs to \textit{serve as backups for one another}.
+When a network anomaly occurs (e.g., NIC failure or link failure), SHIFT seamlessly migrates ongoing traffic to a backup RNIC (\textbf{passive switching}).
+Once the default RNIC recovers (e.g., after an interface flapping), traffic is seamlessly migrated back to restore the original setting (\textbf{active switching}).
+This allows training to continue uninterrupted, providing a more resilient RDMA network.

-Although communication through a backup RNIC may be constrained by PCIe bandwidth and may interfere with other traffic, it remains advantageous to tolerate network anomalies and allow training to continue \textit{until progress is saved or network connectivity recovers}.
-Combined with existing checkpointing or elastic mechanisms, this approach helps eliminate training progress loss and reduce computational waste.
+Although communication through a backup RNIC may be constrained by PCIe bandwidth and may interfere with other traffic, it remains advantageous to tolerate network anomalies and allow training to continue \textit{until checkpointing or network connectivity recovers}.
+Applications also have the flexibility to just complete training with the fallback setting.

-As mentioned in \S\ref{sec:intro}, our design sets several goals—being application-transparent, agnostic, and low-overhead—to ensure it is ready for deployment in production clusters.